sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-main-wall.md

 placeholder: false
 ---

-Main Wall is defined sharply at the lefthand side by the obvious arete of *Pale Rider* and somewhat arbitarily by the thin crack of *Spring Awakening* on the right.
+Main Wall is defined sharply at the lefthand side by the obvious arête of *Pale Rider* and somewhat arbitarily by the thin crack of *Spring Awakening* on the right.
 It can be hard to find the routes at first but there are a few landmarks.
 A fracture line that runs the full height of the crag is obvious.
 This is  *The Leading Line* (route no. 8 on both topos), situated some way left of centre.
 At the righthand end is the very long borehole of *Shot Yer Bolt* .
 You might also see the remnants of *NO CLIMBING* signs towards the right end of the wall, recreated on the topos as landmarks.

 ![Horseshoe Main Wall lefthand](/img/peak/stoney/horseshoe-main-wall-left.jpg) {.topo}

 **1. Pale Rider (6a) *&starf;***
 The warm up.
-Keep to the arete, not the crack on the right.
+Keep to the arête, not the crack on the right.

 **2. Rain Dance (6c) *&starf;&starf;***
 Tricky start then delicate above and rightwards.
 The two left-hand finishes are **Colostomy Finish (6c+)**